vera147/vera-s-downloader/README.md

 # instructions

-oo use this tool u have to install python 3.12.6 and install the pips below
+to use this tool u have to install python 3.12.6 and install the pips below

 pip install yt-dlp,